None of us set out to live a life we can’t afford.

 Are you getting married?

-Think about these things before you spend too much on a house.
+Think about these things before you spend too much on a house and fall into the trap of living beyond your means.

 “If you think nobody cares if you’re alive, try missing a couple of car payments.”